elizabethhamato/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

  When configured to use globally-scoped TC Strings CMPs must not overwrite any of the consent or legitimate interest signals found in an existing TC String.
 Therefore CMPs must do the following:

-*   Decode the TC String from the global scope to load and preserve all existing signals
+*   Decode the TC String from the global scope to load and preserve all existing signals.
 *   Set the signals for the vendors specified in the CMP user interface.
 If a subset of vendors is shown in the CMP user interface, the CMP must only set signals for those vendors.
 *   If a CMP is unable to resolve an ambigious negative vendor signal – unable to differentiate between a “no” and a “never disclosed” – a CMP shall disambiguate the signal with the corresponding value in the _**[DisclosedVendors ](#disclosed-vendors-oob)**_ segment since that segment signals which vendors were disclosed to the user.
 *   Once the user has made their selections the CMP shall save the resulting TC String back to the global context, overwriting the old one.